Four Red Deer skiers off to Alberta Winter Games - Red Deer Advocate

 The four 12-year-olds — Kennedy Brinkhurst, Emmitt Pollitt, Adam Johnson and Bradbury Gould will compete from Feb.
 16 to 19 at the games in Fort McMurray.

-The four athletes will comete in the giant slalom and slalom races over the three-day period.
+The four athletes will compete in the giant slalom and slalom races over the three-day period.

 “I’m delighted four of Red Deer Ski Club athletes have qualified,” said Lyle Johnson, Red Deer Ski Club president.
 “The Alberta Winter Games is a once-in-a-lifetime opportunity and allows our young athletes, who dedicate themselves to a 10 hour a week training schedule, to showcase their abilities and hard work.